 Personal Injury Protection or PIP coverage is one coverage that we recommend everyone carry on his or her auto insurance policy.
 While the minimum coverage is usually twenty-five hundred dollars ($2,500), we suggest that you carry at least $5-$10,000 in PIP coverage.

-Where PIP comes in handy is when the health insurance coverage you have refuses to pay because it’s a car accident claim, and they say someone else should pay.
-In effect, the health insurance company often tells their insured’s–go collect from the negligent driver while that doesn’t help someone with a bill collector calling and harassing them for their medical bills.
+PIP comes in handy when the health insurance coverage you have refuses to pay because it’s a car accident claim, and they say someone else should pay.
+In effect, the health insurance company often tells their insureds–to go collect from the negligent driver but that doesn’t help someone with a bill collector calling and harassing them for their medical bills.

 Many car wreck claims can take months to resolve and even years sometimes.
 Leaving the medical bills unpaid does not sit that well with many people.
 That’s where PIP comes to the rescue.

-Many primary care physicians also are reluctant to treat victims of car accidents simply because they expect a health insurance company to deny the claim pending the resolution of a car accident lawsuit.
+Many primary care physicians are also reluctant to treat car accident victims simply because they expect a health insurance company to deny the claim pending the resolution of a car accident lawsuit.
 Med Pay is similar to PIP but more limited and costs only slightly less.
-We suggest PIP over Med Pay.

 Texas auto insurance will vary in scope and substance from other states.
-The Texas insurance Commission has valuable resources for learning about car insurance coverage in Texas.
+The Texas Insurance Commission has valuable resources for learning about car insurance coverage in Texas.
 Here is an article about the differences between PIP and Med Pay.

 What PIP Covers in Texas